 Constitution and government

-The Constitution establishes Islam as the official state religion and the foundation of legislation.
-Article 2 of the Constitution states that “[n]o law may be enacted that contradicts the established provisions of Islam” and that “[n]o law may be enacted that contradicts the principles of democracy.”
+The Constitution establishes Islam as the official State religion and the foundation of legislation.
+Article 2 of the Constitution states that:

-Article 2 further states that the Constitution guarantees the “Islamic identity of the majority of the Iraqi people” and the rights to freedom of religion and practice “of all individuals such as Christians, Yazisis, and Mandean Sabeans”, with no mentions of other religions or non-believers.
-The law specifically prohibits the practice of the Baha’i Faith, as well as Wahhabism.
+Article 2 further states that the Constitution guarantees the “Islamic identity of the majority of the Iraqi people” and the rights to freedom of religion and practice “of all individuals such as Christians, Yazidis, and Mandean Sabeans”, with no mentions of other religions or non-believers.
+The law specifically prohibits the practice of the Baha’i faith, although this prohibition is not generally enforced.
+The law takes a more lenient approach to some other minority faiths, such as Wahhabi Islam, Zoroastrianism and Yarsanism, by not banning them outright, however, such groups are still denied official registration status.

 There are 17 religious groups recognized and registered with the government, including Islam, Syriac Orthodox, Seventh-day Adventist, Yezidi and Jewish.
-The registered groups, with the exception of the Yezidis, have their own personal status courts where marriage, divorce and inheritance issues are addressed.
-There are no regulations on how to obtain legal recognition for new groups, except for in Iraqi Kurdistan.
-Religious groups can obtain recognition if they have a minimum of 150 followers, document the sources of financial support and demonstrate that the group is not anti-Islam.
+The registered groups, with the exception of the Yazidis, have their own personal status courts where marriage, divorce and inheritance issues are addressed.
+There are no regulations on how to obtain legal recognition for new groups, except for in Iraqi Kurdistan where religious groups can obtain recognition if they have a minimum of 150 followers, document the sources of financial support and demonstrate that the group is not anti-Islam.

-The government is required by the Constitution to maintain the sanctity of holy shrines and religious sites and to guarantee the practice of rituals at the sites.
+The State is required by Article 10 of the Constitution to maintain the sanctity of holy shrines and religious sites and to guarantee the practice of rituals at the sites.

 Nine out of 329 seats in the parliament are reserved for religious and ethnic minorities.
-There are for instance five seats reserved for Christian candidates and one each for Yezidi and Sabean-Mandean.
+For instance, five seats are reserved for Christian candidates and one each for Yezidi and Sabean-Mandean.

 ISIS